Berk000x/simple-cs2-esp/README.md

 ---

+### ✔ Manually Update

+* To manually update the ESP offsets I have included an offsets.txt file.

+How to update the offsets:

+Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-releases/600259-cs2-external-esp.html) and find the latest offsets posted by the community
+Or go to the [cs2-dumper](https://github.com/a2x/cs2-dumper) repository and find the latest offsets.

+---

 **Note:** This is a minimal cs2 esp implementation in pure C, so beginners can use this as a starting point.
 It's not meant to be undetected since it uses a very simple method to read the games memory.